 On February 1, 2021, Heritage filed a preliminary short form prospectus with the securities commissions in the provinces of British Columbia, Alberta, Ontario and Nova Scotia, and subsequently in New Brunswick (the "Canadian Jurisdictions") in connection with an overnight marketed public offering of units (each, a "Unit") of the Company (the "Offering").
-Each Unit consists of one common share of the Company (each, a "Common Share") and one common share purchase warrant (each, a "Warrant").
+Each Unit consisted of one common share of the Company (each, a "Common Share") and one common share purchase warrant (each, a "Warrant").
 Each Warrant is exercisable for one Common Share at any time for a period of 24 months following closing of the Offering at an exercise price of \$0.21 per Common Share.

 The Offering was conducted on a "best efforts" basis by a syndicate of agents co-led by Cantor Fitzgerald Canada Corporation and Cormark Securities Inc., together with Canaccord Genuity Corp. (collectively, the "Agents").
 The Company granted the Agents an option, exercisable in whole or in part, at the sole discretion of the Agents, at any time up to 48 hours before the closing of the Offering, to purchase from the Company up to an additional 15% of the Units sold under the Offering, on the same terms and conditions of the Offering, to cover over-allotments and for market stabilization purposes (the "Over-Allotment Option").
-The Over-Allotment Option may be exercised by the Agents to purchase additional Units, Common Shares, Warrants or any combination thereof.